Creating your own Apples to Apples game is simple, cheap (only scrap paper and a few pens required) and freaking hilarious.

 Our homemade version is very similar, except it is personalized to your group–ages, various social connections, etc–and a little more low-key.

-How to Play Your Own Apples to Apples Game
+How to Make Your Own Apples to Apples Game

 Number of Players: 4-10 people will work fine